enarx/enarx/STYLE.md

 separated by an empty line.
 Empty groups can be omitted altogether (i.e. no double empty lines).
-Formatting imports like this allows `cargo fmt` to sort within the groups, but the groups are always kept in the same relative order betwen them.
+Formatting imports like this allows `cargo fmt` to sort within the groups, but the groups are always kept in the same relative order between them.
 The groups are, in order:

 1. Reexports from the same crate.
 2. Reexports from the `core`, `alloc` or `std`.